-Based on anticipated future COVID-19 claims and potential workload impacts, DFEC dedicated two Medical Benefit Examiner units to developing and adjudicating COVID-19 claims to ensure greater consistency and oversight for COVID-19 claims.
+Based on anticipated future COVID-19 claims and potential workload impacts, OWCP dedicated two Medical Benefit Examiner units to developing and adjudicating COVID-19 claims to ensure greater consistency and oversight for COVID-19 claims.
 Additional options have been identified to expand the number of units if needed.

 COVID-19 Task Force